KentuckyFriedRice/ePub2CBZ/README.md

 | epub2cbz | This is the main script that takes in all the options and file/directory.
 This is its own file because it is what handles the difference between a single epub file and a directory. |
 | epub2cbz_converter | This is script which does the conversion.
 It takes a single file and options.
 You can use it independently for a single file if you wanted.
 I chose to leave it for the convenience of using one command. |
 | imageRenamer | This is the script that unshuffles images.
 It reads the html file of each page and copies the associated image file into a new directory named as the page number.
 It then uses this new directory to make the cbz file. |

+### Known Problems
+- If you do jumbled and Japan mode and also set a custom cover, the pictures get moved forward one.
+I'm sure it's a logic problem but I haven't had time to find the issue.
+- I don't think it works with every epub comicbook.
+I just update the code as I need it.
+- There might be some issue with filenames but I haven't been able to pinpoint when it happens.